wy82/Fast-Robots/docs/_pages/lab-5.md

 ## Motor Drivers:

 After soldering a motor driver to the Artemis board, the output was first measured via an oscilloscope.

-To ensure that the motor driver had a reasonable power supply, it was connected to a 3.7 V supply set to a current limit of 1.5 A:
+In setting the power supply for the motor driver, a constant voltage of 3.7V was set to simulate the battery voltage.
+To protect the motor driver, the current was limited to 1.5 A.  This may have been a tad low, since according to the [datasheet](https://cdn.sparkfun.com/assets/8/9/9/a/6/VL53L0X_DS.pdf), the paralleled outputs of the motor drivers are capable of sinking up to 3 to 4 A of current.

 ![Test Setup](/lab-5-assets/Test_Setup.png)